Nick-palmar/fast_book/10_intro_nlp.md

 ## NLP Deep Dive: RNNs

 1. Self-supervised learning means not giving labels to a model - just giving it lots and lots of data and the model learning from the data by creating labels automatically.
-In NLP applications, models are often given lots of words and the labels are simply the next word after the current word.
+In NLP applications such as language models, models are often given lots of words and the labels are simply the next word after the current word.
 The labels are embedded in the independant variable.

 2. A language model is a model trained to guess the next word in text after reading the previous ones.